hordiales/llm-rag-assistant-localhost/README.md

 Summary
 ===============================

 llm-rag-assistant is a fully local, retrieval-augmented chatbot powered by llama-cpp-python, designed to answer questions in Spanish using your own Q&A dataset.
-It uses semantic search via FAISS + multilingual sentence-transformers to retrieve relevant answers, and combines it with a local instruction-tuned LLM (e.g., Mistral-7B-Instruct in GGUF format) for contextual response generation.
+It uses semantic search via FAISS + multilingual sentence-transformers to retrieve relevant answers, and combines it with a local instruction-tuned LLM (default: Gemma 3 1B Instruct in GGUF format) for contextual response generation.

 ## 🚀 Features